zulip/zulip/docs/testing/continuous-integration.md

 ### Images

-CircleCI tests are run in containers that are spun off from the images maintained by Zulip team.
+GitHub Action tests are run in containers that are spun off from the images maintained by Zulip team.
 The Dockerfiles for the various images can be generated by running `./tools/ci/generate-dockerfiles`.
 This command will generate the Dockerfiles of the three Ubuntu releases in